 “If you seal the room so effectively that you are creating an airtight box, you will most certainly need to have a ventilation system to remove stale air and replace with fresh.
 The way to achieve this acoustically is to put the vent outlet in one part of the room and then pipe the stale/fresh air conduit around the room and then through the wall as far from the vent as possible.
 This serves to separate the end of the vent from the break in the wall and reduce that as a weak point where sound can leak in.”

-Now that you’ve got your space picked out and have managed to secure it soundly (get it?), it’s time to delve into the all-important equipment you’ll need.
-And, despite what you may have been told to believe, the tools won’t cost you an arm and a leg.
+Now that you’ve got your space picked out and have managed to secure it soundly (get it?), it’s time to delve into the essential voice acting equipment you’ll need.
+And, despite what you may have been told to believe, the tools for a pro VO setup at home won’t cost you an arm and a leg.
 However, since you will need a few different items, budgeting is key.

 “Don't blow your budget on the mic!” says George Whittam, a voiceover expert.
 “Figure out your budget for the entire process, including training, and make sure no one area goes overlooked.
 If you have $1,000 budgeted for a mic and zero dollars for acoustics, you better split that in half so $500 goes to acoustics.